 Managers and Coaches must attend one (1) board meeting per calendar year.
 It is the Manager’s responsibility to ensure that his/her team is properly represented at a meeting.

 To be considered as a coach or manager in the following year, you must express interest in writing via email.

+Managers will be approved by the board and if there are more managers than there are teams, they will be chosen by the board by secret ballot.
+The managers who get the most votes shall be appointed.
+If at the time of vote the number of teams is uncertain, the managers with the most votes will get priority.
+Coaches must be approved by a majority of the board.
+The time of their approval shall be specified in the draft methodology.

 SECTION V